LeoMarti1337/rsi-backtesting-tool/README.md

 #### How does the program calculate the returns of a strategy?

 1. Retrieve Historical Market Data
-2. Analyze RSI (Relative Strength Index)
+2. Calculate RSI (Relative Strength Index)
 3. Generate Trading Signals
 4. Backtest and Visualize Strategy Outcomes
 5. Summarize Performance Metrics